microsoftgraph/angular-connect-rest-sample/README.md

 ## Introduction

-This sample shows how to connect an Angular app to a Microsoft work or school (Azure Active Directory) or personal (Microsoft) account  using the Microsoft Graph API to send an email.
+This sample shows how to connect an AngularJS app to a Microsoft work or school (Azure Active Directory) or personal (Microsoft) account  using the Microsoft Graph API to send an email.
 In addition, the sample uses the Office Fabric UI for styling and formatting the user experience.

 ![Microsoft Graph Connect sample screenshot](./README assets/screenshot.png)

 ## Prerequisites

-To use the Microsoft Graph Connect sample for Angular, you need the following:
+To use the Microsoft Graph Connect sample for AngularJS, you need the following:
 * [Node.js](https://nodejs.org/).
 Node is required to run the sample on a development server and to install dependencies.

 * [Bower](https://bower.io).
 Bower is required to install front-end dependencies.